xuqun123/crazy-bee-project/backend/README.md

 3. Run `npm install` to install all needed packages.

+4. If all packages are installed and VSCode is configured properly, when you change any code in VSCode and save now, it should auto format to match the pre-defined code formatting rules.

 ## How to Run the Web Server

 1. `npm start` to start the server.